 - Start a dropshipping or print-on-demand business to sell trending products.

 - Run a service business offering coaching or mentorship in the field that you study.

 - Invest in other small businesses.
 If you have some extra money to play with, back some projects that excite you.

 Among all the signs, you’re the best at managing your time and budget.
-You keep meticulous records.
-Heck, your 25-year-plan is probably color-coded and laminated.
-Because you’re so organized, you know exactly how much time and effort you can bring to a side job or project between studying and classes.
 Starting a small business during your summer break is therefore ideal for you, Cartographer.
-You also get to be the boss (just the way you like it) and the extra cash will help minimize debt—your natural enemy—before you graduate.
+You get to be the boss and the extra cash will help minimize debt—your natural enemy—before you graduate.

-You’re a lone wolf, happy to get lost in the details.
-You’d rather work late than delegate if it means things get done right—and your way.
 You’re best suited to starting a small business that you can reasonably manage alone on top of your studies.
-Look for low-risk business ideas for college students like you that can be run from home.
+Look for low-risk and low-cost business ideas for college students like you that can be run from home.

 3 college business ideas for Cartographers